 Alongside my pan paints I also have plenty of tube paints, these are from a wider range of manufacturers; Winsor & Newton, SAA, Sennelier and Daler Rowney.

-Incidentally when your paints have dried in your palette it is a really good time to look carefully at them.
+Incidentally, when your paints have dried in your palette, it is a perfect time to look carefully at them.
 You will see the different tones that can be created with the one colour.
 The pooled area at the bottom of the well shows the depth of colour you would be able to achieve with lots and lots of layers.
-Where as the thinner layer of paint at the top replicates less layers on your paper.
-(This doesn’t work so well in plastic palettes and your palette also needs to be white! 😉)
+Whereas the thinner layer of paint at the top replicates fewer layers on your paper.
+(This doesn’t work so well in plastic palettes, and your palette also needs to be white! )